joyboseroy/indus_decipher/README.md

-  statistics), and together they produced this project's most well-triangulated finding: the order-3 test's sample-size limitation around 2,500 examples is real and general, confirmed independently twice, not an artifact of one corpus.
-Old Tamil was investigated and set aside for a documented reason (no lemmatized/morphologically segmented digital corpus found; see "A third language considered, and set aside honestly"), not simply left undone.
-If a suitable Old Tamil resource is later located, it remains the natural next addition, ideally from a different language family than Sumerian and Indo-Aryan Sanskrit entirely, for the strongest possible third data point.
+  statistics), and together they produced this project's most well-triangulated finding: the order-3 test's sample-size limitation around 2,500 examples is real and general, confirmed independently twice, not an artifact of one corpus. ~~Old Tamil was investigated and set aside~~ **Since located and tried, see "Old Tamil: located, tried, and the predicted sparsity problem confirmed empirically" above -- the predicted lemmatization gap turned out to be exactly as severe as expected, confirmed empirically rather than left as a prediction.** A lemmatized Old Tamil corpus, if one is ever located, remains the natural next addition, ideally from a language family distinct from Sumerian and Indo-Aryan Sanskrit entirely, for a genuinely third calibration point rather than a fourth confirmation of the same sparsity limitation.
 - ~~Implement Kneser-Ney smoothing~~ **Done, see "The dependency-order curve" above.** ~~Discount-sensitivity check~~ **Done, see the note right after "Order 3 is validated..." above.** One follow-up remains: